Starting a new job often gives you a chance to look at ways to make the most of your income and super.

 Having just one super account means you could save on fees and insurances.
 But if you decide to bring all your funds together, you want to make sure you choose the account that best suits you.

 It’s important to compare any fees as well as the terms and benefits of your insurance cover before you make any changes.

 You can search for any super you might have by contacting the Australian Taxation Office (ATO).
-If you are an Essential Super customer, you can do it anytime using the CommBank app or NetBank.

 How is your super invested?

 Most super funds let you decide how your money is invested, so you can change the investment strategy to suit you.

 The right investments for you will depend on many factors, including:

 - your financial situation, which might be different now you have a new job

 - what you plan to do when you retire